hdinkel/linuxcommandline/sphinx_beginner/introduction.rst

 .. note:: rm without the -i option will usually not ask you if you really want to remove the file or directory

-mv - Move and rename files and folders
+:index:`mv` - Move and rename files and folders
 --------------------------------------

 **Usage**:  ``mv [options] sourcefile destinationfile``